 To take part in the Heritage Awards scheme your organisation must be a heritage site, museum or archive with a heritage collection, even a small one, that is accessible to the public.

-Further details are on the individual application forms, where will ask you to confirm which category your organisation fits:
+Further details are on the individual application forms, where we will ask you to confirm which category your organisation fits:

 |Object of the Year||X|

-If you have any questions or would like further advice please contact Bryony Robins; Museum Development Officer; firstname.lastname@example.org
+Bryony Robins; Museum Development Officer; firstname.lastname@example.org